William Arnott (biscuit manufacturer)

-William Arnott (6 December 1827 – 22 July 1901) was the Scottish founder of the Arnott's Biscuits Holdings (now Arnott's Biscuits Limited) in Australia.
+William Arnott (6 December 1827 – 22 July 1901) was a Scottish-born Australian baker and businessman.
+After emigrating to New South Wales in 1848, he worked as a baker and later founded a biscuit-making business in Newcastle, which became the basis of Arnott's Biscuits Holdings.

 Early life

 William Arnott was born 6 December 1827, in Pathhead, Fife, Scotland, the eldest of eight children.
 His father was David Millie and his mother was Isobella Arnott.
 In October 1847, he and his brother David set out for Sydney, Australia on board the assisted-immigrants' ship Sir Edward Parry; they reached Sydney some 135 days later, on 17 February 1848.